 Investing in preventative weed control measures in early spring will help greatly on your journey to achieving a healthy lawn.
 The application of an early spring pre-emergent is one of the biggest time-savers to help combat and prevent weeds in your landscape.
 Without it, grass and weeds compete for resources and space on a lawn – and unfortunately, often the weeds will win out.
 Fertilization will nourish your lawn so that it can grow strong root systems.
 With a bolstered root system, your grass will become resilient to health threats – including lawn pests and drought – and will be able to bounce back when these threats do occur.

 Weeds often invade lawns that are under or overwatered, improperly fertilized, poorly mowed, or highly compacted.

-Bolster the health of your lawn with our lawn care program.
+Strengthen the health of your lawn with our lawn care program.
 Call today to enroll!

 As Benjamin Franklin once said, “An ounce of prevention is worth a pound of cure.”
 We firmly stand behind that policy at Zing Services and have created a lawn care program specialized to the needs of turf in our region for the best possible preparedness, including fertilization, weed control, and more.
 We can help you grow a healthy lawn that resists drought, weeds, and insect invasions!
-Our services are available to residential, commercial, and HOA property owners in the Treasure Valley area, including Middleton, Star, Eagle, and surrounding cities in Idaho.
+Our services are available to residential, commercial, and HOA property owners in the Treasure Valley area, including the Treasure Valley, Middleton, Star, and surrounding cities in Idaho.
 Get in touch with our office today by calling 208-585-9400 and enroll in our professional lawn care program!